Some People In This World Are Pure and Faultless

 In January, I had the pleasure of visiting Rahab’s Corner with a Young Living Essential Oil group.
-While there, we met Moreen and the girls of Rahab’s Corner and were charmed by the joyful, uplifting, program they performed for us.
+While there, we met Moreen and the girls of Rahab’s Corner and we were charmed by the joyful, uplifting, program they performed for us.
 It wasn’t until a few of the braver souls shared a tiny bit of their testimony was I struck as if by the hand of God.
 I found these extraordinary women pure and faultless.

 I still cannot describe what happened to me without emotions and tears welling up.
 It was if I had been electrocuted, my whole body started to quake and buzz.
 Sitting still proved impossible.
 Simultaneous joy and abject fear rendered me speechless, as I fought back the desire to wail.
 When the girls started pulling the audience up to dance along with them, I feared my legs would not hold me up.

 As soon as I was able to get myself together enough to speak coherently, I told my husband what had happened and what I thought it meant—I needed to come to Rahab’s Corner, get to know the girls, and write a book about them.
 Without hesitation he agreed, that in its self is God at work!